Layalina Productions: On the Road in America

-Layalina's most successful, publicized series so far has been On the Road in America, a half-hour reality show following the journey of six young Arabs across the United States and documenting their encounters, misadventures and cultural exchanges along the way.
+Layalina's most successful, publicized series has been On the Road in America, a half-hour reality show following the journey of six young Arabs across the United States and documenting their encounters, misadventures and cultural exchanges along the way.
 Following its 2007 debut, New York Times writer Jacques Steinberg described the series as, "The sort of television show that Al Jazeera and MTV might produce if they could be coaxed together in front of an editing terminal."
 In its first season, the show earned the second-ranked spot for most-watched show in its time slot, averaging 4.5 million viewers per episode and earning double the viewership of MTV's Real World 2007, which runs on the same network.
 The second season of the show, which featured hour-long episodes, brought in an even larger audience at nine million viewers per episode.
-The most recent season of the show, On the Road in America, Season Three, is set to air on MBC in 2013.
+The most recent season of the show, On the Road in America, Season Three, is set to air on MBC4 in 2013.

 American Caravan

 In 2011, as a result of widespread popular demand for a reversal of On the Road in America's people-to-people tradeoff, Layalina began filming on American Caravan, an examination of six Americans on a post-Arab Spring journey through the Middle East.
-The series is set to be aired on MBC, with a release date yet to be disclosed.
+The series is set to be aired on MBC4, with a release date yet to be disclosed.